mkblake/tech-hubs-brain-drain/README.md

 ## Data Sources
-[Occupational Employment and Wage Statistics (OEWS) Reports](https://www.bls.gov/oes/) - Bureau of Labor Statistics, United States Department of Labor
+[Occupational Employment and Wage Statistics (OEWS) Reports](https://www.bls.gov/oes/) - Bureau of Labor Statistics, United States Department of Labor.
+This datasource provides detailed estimates of how many jobs in a particular occupation exist in an area; this information is available by state & by MSA.
-- State-level data
-- Metropolitan Statistical Area (MSA) level data

 [Losing Our Minds: Brain Drain across the United States](https://www.jec.senate.gov/public/index.cfm/republicans/2019/4/losing-our-minds-brain-drain-across-the-united-states) - Social Capital Project, United States Congress Joint Economic Committee

 ## Methodology
 I downloaded .csv source files from my two data sources.
 I cleaned the OEWS files in Jupyter notebooks, using Python.
-I selected columns relevant to my project, renamed column headers as necessary, and selected rows relevant to my project, based on the technology occupational codes for that year.
+I selected columns relevant to my project, did some string cleaning and renamed column headers to create consistent column names across all years, and selected rows relevant to my project, based on the technology occupational codes for that year.
 (See Excel file, "Technology Job Codes by Year" in this repo.)
-This resulted in one dataframe for each year, 2000, 2010, 2017.
+This resulted in one clean dataframe for each year, 2000, 2010, 2017.
 I appended these three dataframes together, produced a .csv file, converted it to an Excel file, added the Brain Drain data as an additional sheet, and used Excel to connect my data source to Tableau.

 ## Key Insights
+### 19 Tech Hubs...
+- Atlanta-Sandy Springs-Roswell, GA
+- Austin-Round Rock, TX
+- Boston-Cambridge-Newton, MA
+- Boulder, CO
+- California-Lexington Park, MD
+- Chicago-Naperville-Arlington Heights, IL
+- Dallas-Plano-Irving, TX
+- Durham-Chapel Hill, NC
+- Framingham, MA
+- Huntsville, AL
+- Los Angeles-Long Beach-Glendale, CA
+- Lowell-Billerica-Chelmsford, MA
+- New York-Jersey City-White Plains, NY-NJ
+- San Francisco-Redwood City-South San Francisco, CA
+- San Jose-Sunnyvale-Santa Clara, CA
+- Seattle-Bellevue-Everett, WA
+- Silver Spring-Frederick-Rockville, MD
+- Trenton, NJ
+- Washington-Arlington-Alexandria, DC

+### Across 12 States...
+- Alabama
+- California
+- Colorado
+- Illinois
+- Georgia
+- Maryland
+- Massachussetts
+- New York
+- North Carolina
+- New Jersey
+- North Carolina
+- Washington